data-exchange/dxchange/docs/source/install.rst

 tifffile.c     -     http://www.lfd.uci.edu/~gohlke/code/tifffile.c.html
 ==========  =======  ===================================================

-.. note:: tiffile.c is a Python C extension module used by tifffile.py for decoding PackBits and LZW encoded TIFF data
+.. note:: tiffile.c is a Python C extension module used by tifffile.py for decoding PackBits and LZW encoded TIFF data.
+It is already included in Data Exchange and it will be installed by its ``setup.py``.

 Quick Install